We may receive compensation when you click on links to products from our partners.

 Great question, they probably already know a lot about you from your social networks.
-Talk about your hobbies that keep you active like golf, tennis or skiing.
+Talk about the hobbies that keep you active like golf, tennis, or skiing.
 Team sports are key (team player, etc.).
 Ensure you let them know about any volunteer work that you do or have done.
 This shows that you have concerns for others besides yourself.
-Attending seminars, industry related speaking engagements shows that you have a desire to learn new things and keep at the top of your game.
+Attending seminars, and industry-related speaking engagements shows that you have a desire to learn new things and keep at the top of your game.

 9. Why do you want to leave your current job?

 You know the old saying – “If you have nothing nice to say, don’t say anything at all”.
 Even if you had a horrible time with your current or previous employers, don’t badmouth them to the interviewer.
 You’ll just leave the impression of being disgruntled and unprofessional.
 Instead, focus on expanding your knowledge of the industry and wanting to enhance your career.

 Yes, you do (make sure you have a sufficient list).
 Don’t ask any questions that have already been answered by the interviewer (that means you were not listening).
 You should have your “list of questions”, make sure you have more than enough in case any are answered before you get to ask the question.